-Face Exposure: Check the checkbox to enable the object exposure.
+Face Exposure: Check the checkbox to enable the face exposure.

-Reference Brightness [0~100]: The reference brightness of an object in the object exposure mode.
-If an object is detected, the camera adjusts the object brightness according to the value you set.
-The higher the value, the brighter the object is.
+Reference Brightness [0 \sim 100]: The reference brightness of a face in the face exposure mode.
+If a face is detected, the camera adjusts the face brightness according to the value you set.
+The higher the value, the brighter the face is.